-With more than 20 years' experience in national and subnational data management and forecasting, Moody's Analytics is a trusted, leading provider of economic and financial forecasts for major countries; global metropolitan areas; the U.S.; and all its states, metropolitan areas and counties.
-In addition, we also forecast specialized datasets such as the Case-Shiller® Home Price Indexes, and through leading credit bureau Equifax, detailed forecasts for a wide range of U.S. household credit.
-All of our forecasts at both national and subnational, are updated monthly.
+With extensive experience in national and subnational data management and forecasting, Moody's Analytics is a trusted, leading provider of economic and financial forecasts for major countries/jurisdictions; global metropolitan areas; the U.S.; and all its states, metropolitan areas and counties.

 Our approach to forecasting the U.S. and its regional economies is informed by both national and regional analysis.
 The process starts each month with the U.S. forecast.
 The Moody's Analytics U.S. macro model is a large, 1,600-equation simultaneous-equilibrium model that allows for interrelationships among all of the sectors of the U.S. economy, including production, income, financial markets, consumer spending, and labor markets.
 Our chief economist, Mark Zandi, and his staff discuss the economic outlook and refine the forecast so that it accurately reflects our view of where the U.S. economy is headed, in both the near and the long term.